framedsc/Sitesource/markdown/GameGuides/Mass_Effect_LE.md

 It is important that the resolutions that you want to use are either supported by your default and/or custom DSR settings.
 It's also possible to use the outdated downsample & post-processing tool GeDoSato for the same matter.

-Either way the resolution you bind via key or type into the console need to be mirrored in your DSR settings or GeDoSaTo config.
+Either way, the resolution you bind via key or type into the console need to be mirrored in your DSR settings or GeDoSaTo config.

 ## Hud Removal
 1. To remove the hud you can either disable it completely within the Photomode.